Introduction

 What types of finishes are best for protecting my work bench?

-Yes, using polyurethane or varnish can provide a durable protective layer, enhancing resistance to moisture and wear.
+Applying polyurethane or varnish creates a strong protective layer that helps resist moisture and wear.

 How do I ensure my work bench remains stable during heavy use?